sheheryarnaveed/ChattyBin/README.md

 # Chatty Bin
 A fully working chatting application with wide range of features as follows:
-1.Double Level Security
+1. Double Level Security
-2.Chatting with friends
+2. Chatting with friends
 3. Showing online/offline status
 4. Responsive minimalistic design
 5. Real-time update of sent and unread messages